jhlagado/restful/README.md

 }
 ```
-The first argument is always the error condition which is either null or an Error object.
+In node there is a convention where the first argument of the callback function is ALWAYS the error condition which is either null or an Error object.
 The second argument is the result of the asynchronous operation.

 ## fs